valeoai/RADIal/README.md

 [![Watch the video](https://img.youtube.com/vi/bBEKZ7dl7zE/maxresdefault.jpg)](https://youtu.be/bBEKZ7dl7zE)

 # Latest news:
+- **02/11/2023: :rotating_light::construction: Due to the some issues we encounter with the storage, the data is temporarily unavailale.
+We are currently working on a new solution to make the dataset available again as soon as possible.
+Thank you for your patience and understanding.
+We apologize for the inconvenience.**
 - **10/04/2023:** Both the "ready to use" and the entire datasets are available again, we are sorry for the inconvenience.
-- **20/03/2023:** :rotating_light::construction: Due to the some issues we encounter with the storage, the data is temporarily unavailale.
+- **20/03/2023:** Due to the some issues we encounter with the storage, the data is temporarily unavailale.
 We are currently working on a new solution to make the dataset available again as soon as possible.
 Thank you for your patience and understanding.
 We apologize for the inconvenience.

 <!--
 - **14/03/2022:** **RADIal full resolution is available now!
 Check the download section.** We moved the dataset to a new location to guarantee enough download bandwith.